SanchitaArora/ADC_Signal_Visualization/README.md

 2. Client-side dynamic plotting of ADC signal values
 3. Easy integration with different ADC data files
 4. Modular Python code for both server and client

-# Motivation
-During my internship at GS Co., Ltd., South Korea, I worked on signal processing techniques including FIR and FFT algorithms for noise reduction in load cell sensors.
-This project simulates ADC data streaming and visualization as part of the internship's practical applications.

 # Technologies Used
 1. Python 3.x